Early Germanic calendars: Other

 Mensibus etiam iuxta propriam linguam vocabula imposuit, cum ante id temporis apud Francos partim latine partim barbaris nominibus pronunciarentur.

-[For months he also imposed terms according to his own language, since before that time among the French they were pronounced partly in Latin and partly by barbarian names.])
+[For months he also imposed terms according to his own language, since before that time among the Franks they were pronounced partly in Latin and partly by barbarian names.])

 These month- and seasonal-names remained in use, with regional variants and innovations, until the end of the Middle Ages across German-speaking Europe, and they persisted in popular or dialectal use into the 19th century.
 (Note: The format and meanings of the Carolingian month names probably also influenced d'Eglantine when he assigned names to the months in the French Republican Calendar.)

 The only agreement between the Old English and the Old High German (Carolingian) month names is the naming of April as "Easter month".
 Both traditions have a "holy month"; however, it is the name of September in the Old English system and of December in the Old High German one.

 A separate tradition of month names developed in 10th century Iceland, see #Icelandic calendar.